jimrthy/frereth/apps/racing/roadblocks/README.md

 If you install it "globally," you can use the `shadow-cljs` command directly.

+### Short Version

+`$ shadow-cljs clj-repl`

+`[2:0]~shadow.user=> (shadow/watch :app)

+That will print instructions for connecting the browser and your editor's nrepl client.

+Read on for more generic details that probably don't belong in here.

 ### Common Commands

 Compile a build once and exit: